Audit and Risk<br>Committee

 Nominating, Corporate Governance and Sustainability Committee

-According to TSMC’s Nominating, Corporate Governance and Sustainability Committee, the Committee shall be composed of the Chairman of the Board and three to six independent directors.
-Currently, the Committee consists of the Chairman of the Board and all six independent Directors.
+According to its Charter, the Committee shall be composed of the Chairman of the Board and three to six independent directors.
+Currently, the Committee consists of the Chairman of the Board and three Independent Directors.

 The Nominating, Corporate Governance and Sustainability Committee is authorized by its Charter to hire independent legal, financial and other advisors as it may deem necessary to fulfill its responsibilities.